appanp/supply-chain-fundas/supply_chain_terminology.md

 **Forward Pick Area/Location**: Storage area where small quantities of frequently purchased items are placed.
 This enables faster picking as the orders come in.
 They are then quickly replenished from a secondary location called *Reserve Storage Zone*.
 For more info, refer to [this link](https://og.mhi.org/downloads/industrygroups/solutions-community/white-papers/forward-pick-area.pdf) and [Warehouse within a Warehouse](https://www.impactwms.com/2020/10/01/warehouse-within-a-warehouse/).

-**Fulfillment Center (FC)**: Another name for Distribution Center.
+**Fulfillment Center (FC)**: Also known as Distribution Center (DC).
 There are different types depending on their location, size & purpose:

 - Out-of-town FC: located outside of town of a larger size
 - Micro FC: located within town but of smaller size & for local distribution
 - In-store FC: located in a neighborhood and part of a store or the store itself

-**Fulfillment Order (FO)**: It is an information object which consists of products that are part of a customer sales order.
+For differences between Warehouse and FC, refer to [this link](https://www.shipbob.com/blog/differences-warehouse-fulfillment-center).

 **Ghost Inventory**: Phantom Inventory, also known as Ghost Inventory, is an occurrence of unknown stockout due to inaccurate inventory information in operational systems.
 Phantom inventory can "cost" 1%-3% of revenue depending on the retailer.
 These unknown or virtual stockouts are detrimental for fast moving consumer goods retailers who have brick-and-mortar stores and/or offer buy-online-pick-in-store (BOPIS).
 For more info, refer to [this link](https://www.kloud9.nyc/solutions/stockout-sentinel).